Unión Espiritista Cristiana de Filipinas, Inc.: History

-Center Tagumpay ng Katotohanan

-The Center Tagumpay ng Katotohanan ("Center"), is one of the local centers affiliated with the Union.
-Its name means "Triumph of Truth".

-History

 In 1925, officers and members of the Union began holding sessions in Baliwag, Bulacan.
 The center was formally inaugurated in 1927.

 In the later part of 1945, a member and medium of the Union from Malabon, Rizal, visited the center.
 Members claim that the medium experienced a direct revelation from the Archangel Michael supporting the belief of the members in spiritism, and introduced direct mediumship.

-Direct Mediumship happens when the communicating blessed spirit is in total control of the mind and body of the medium.

-Beliefs

-Members believe that an incarnating spirit (the immortal breath of life from God), manifests its physical existence into human beings, also known as a "living soul":

-To fulfill the promised mission on earth, either for expiation, reparation, sacred mission or to bring progress on earth;

-To learn and gain experiences in earth-lives for advancement and purification;

-To return safely to the original point of origin, but to a higher degree of destiny in the "Kingdom of Heavens".